We introduce a method for scaling two data sets from different sources. The proposed method

 estimates a latent factor common to both datasets as well as an idiosyncratic factor unique to each.

-In addition, it offers a flexible modeling strategy which permits the scaled locations to be a function
+In addition, it offers a flexible modeling strategy that permits the scaled locations to be a function

 of covariates, and efficient implementation allows for inference through resampling.
 A simulation